Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Mount Ijen, also known as Kawah Ijen, is an active volcano located near Banyuwangi in East Java, Indonesia.

-Java Island has a tropical climate, hot and humid, and the average temperature is 27°C all year round.
-However, we recommend you pack warm clothes for the Kawah Ijen volcano hike.
+Java Island has a tropical climate with hot and humid weather, and the average temperature is 27°C all year round.
+However, we recommend that you pack some warm clothes for the Kawah Ijen volcano tour.

 Read our → Ultimate Java Itinerary